Fedex Opens State-Of-The-Art Regional Logistics Facility In Qatar's Free Zones

 It will provide end-to-end supply chain solutions for industries, including retail, automotive, and technology.

-The facility supports Qatar's rapidly expanding logistics sector valued at USD 10.14 billion and projected to reach USD 13.49 billion by 2030, with the country ranked seventh globally for logistics competence in the Agility Emerging Markets Logistics Index 2024.
+The facility supports Qatar's rapidly expanding logistics sector valued at $10.14bn and projected to reach $13.49bn by 2030, with the country ranked seventh globally for logistics competence in the Agility Emerging Markets Logistics Index 2024.

+Sheikh Mohammed said:“We are proud to welcome FedEx Logistics to our thriving logistics ecosystem, home to four of the world's top ten logistics providers.

 By boosting freight connectivity and enabling more efficient global supply chains, the FedEx Logistics facility will contribute to sustainable growth, private sector expansion, and enhanced global competitiveness.

-This aligns with the goals of Qatar National Vision 2030 and advances the Third National Development Strategy (NDS3), which identifies logistics as a key pillar of economic diversification.
+This aligns with the goals of Qatar National Vision 2030 and advances the Third National Development Strategy (NDS3), which identifies logistics as a key pillar of economic diversification Free Zones Authority FedEx Logistics Ras Bufontas Free Zone supply chain operations

+The inauguration was attended by Sheikh Mohammed bin Hamad bin Faisal al-Thani, CEO, QFZ, and Patrick Moebel, President of FedEx Logistics, alongside senior executives from both parties.
+The opening of the centre comes within the framework of the existing partnership between QFZ and FedEx Logistics and based on the agreement signed between them in 2024.

+Operated by FedEx Logistics Qatar QFZ LLC, the 1,249sq m facility features integrated warehousing, storage, and office spaces.
+Plugged into the FedEx global network, it will serve as a key gateway for freight forwarding and scheduling, facilitating the movement of goods between major markets in Asia, Europe, and North America.

 Legal Disclaimer: